maliMirkec/personal-website/site/articles/github-atom-first-steps.md

 After you've installed **sync-settings** package, click on _Settings_.
 In order to make your first backup, you should fill _Personal Access Token_ and _Gist Id_.
 If you're not familiar with this terms, please refer to [**sync-settings** Setup section](https://atom.io/packages/sync-settings).

-> {cldnry sync-settings-2_ojflpu.png "Sync-settings configuration." %}
+{% cldnry "sync-settings-2_ojflpu" "Sync-settings configuration." %}

 ### sync-settings usage